Network Preference Dynamics using Lattice Theory: Stable Preference Profiles

+A similar argument and result holds for $F$ deflationary.
 In particular, the join (resp.~meet) update, $\varphi(\pi,\pi_{\text{agg}}) = \pi \join \pi_{\text{agg}}$ (resp.~$\varphi(\pi,\pi_{\text{agg}}) = \pi \meet \pi_{\text{agg}}$) satisfies the inflationary (resp.~deflationary) condition locally.
 In general, if $F$ is inflationary, then, for all $i \in \N$, $\pi_i(t+1)$ contains every comparison in $\pi_i(t)$.
 Thus, comparisons are added to each agent's preferences each round, but never removed.
 On the other hand, if $F$ is deflationary, comparisons are removed from each agent's preferences each round, but never added.
 In future work, we want to relax the assumptions of Theorem \ref{theorem:constructive} to encompass preference dynamics in which some agents may add comparisons each round, while others may remove them.